AnshRaj112/AnshRaj112/README.md

 - Optimizing the user interface for better usability
 - Collaborating with other developers to deliver high-quality code

+#### KiitBites
+I am excited about an upcoming project named KiitBites, which aims to provide a convenient food ordering platform similar to Zomato and Swiggy.
+This project is specifically designed for students of KIIT and anyone near their premises to order from their food courts.
+The technologies used in this project include:
+- **Front-end**: TypeScript, Next.js, Module.scss
+- **Back-end**: Node.js with Express and Prisma
+- **Database**: PostgreSQL

 ## Additional Skills and Interests

 ### Writing